Hiking the Dolomites with REI

 Our Amazing REI Guides

-Italy is cultured around family and community and Marco and Dennis joined our group in a way I haven’t experienced on prior REI trips.
+Italy is cultured around family and community and our guides, Marco and Dennis connected our group in a way I haven’t experienced on prior REI trips.
 We went from strangers to a close knit family in a few days.
-By the second night, we were sharing food, wine and grappa.
-By the third night we added, “dessert parties” – where we each ordered a separate dessert and passed it around the table.
-Laughter and food kept us resilient.
+By the second night, we were sharing food, wine, grappa and stories.
+By night three we added “dessert parties” – where we each ordered a separate dessert and passed it around the table.
+Laughter and food kept us strong and resilient.

 Hiking DolomitesHiking in the Dolomites